Xuanwu Gate Incident: Aftermath

 During the ongoing battle, according to the Jiu Tangshu and Zizhi Tongjian, Li Shimin sent Yuchi Jingde fully armed into the Palace City to announce the news of the situation to Emperor Gaozu.
 Emperor Gaozu asked who was disturbing the peace and why he came, whereupon Yuchi Jingde replied that the Prince of Qin had taken arms to execute the heir apparent and the Prince of Qi who were disturbing the peace and, apprehensive that his majesty would be alarmed, sent him to stand guard.
 The sources agree that Emperor Gaozu was satisfied by Yuchi Jingde's answer.
 The Zizhi Tongjian adds that Emperor Gaozu asked his officials what ought to be done as he had not anticipated the events.
-As described in the text, two of them completely exonerated Li Shimin, as they spoke highly meritoriously of him, said that the killings of the two princely brothers served as a punishment, and recommended Emperor Gaozu to appoint him as the heir apparent.
+As described in the text, two of them completely exonerated Li Shimin and spoke highly meritoriously of him, said that the killings of the two princely brothers served as a punishment, and recommended Emperor Gaozu to appoint him as the heir apparent.

-Even though Li Shimin had come out victorious, he still needed a positive appraisal for his conduct from the emperor to prevent further internal conflict.
-At Yuchi's advice, Emperor Gaozu issued an imperial edict ordering the remaining forces to stop their resistance and submit to Li Shimin.
+Even though Li Shimin came out victorious, he still needed a positive appraisal for his conduct from the emperor to prevent further internal conflict.
+At Yuchi Jingde's advice, Emperor Gaozu issued an imperial edict ordering the remaining forces to stop their resistance and submit to Li Shimin.
 In the end, Li Shimin had taken full control over the Tang government.
-Within three days, Emperor Gaozu named Li Shimin the heir apparent.
-On the 9th day of the 8th month, he abdicated in favour for Li Shimin.
-He became a Taishang Huang (Retired Emperor) himself, only appearing in public sometimes to attend ceremonial functions at court.
+Within three days, Emperor Gaozu named Li Shimin as the heir apparent.
+On the 9th day of the 8th month, he abdicated in favor for Li Shimin.
+He became a Taishang Huang, which is a retired emperor, and only sometimes appeared in public to attend ceremonial functions at court.

-In 632, Ma Zhou charged that the retired Emperor Gaozu had settled in the Da'an Palace, which he considered an inhospitable place as it was built on low-lying lands at Chang'an that were plagued by dampness and heat during the summer.
-According to him, ever since Emperor Taizong moved to the countryside during the summers, his retired father was left behind in Chang'an to suffer in the summer heat; however, his father would always decline any invitation to spend the summer together when Emperor Taizong eventually did invite him.
+In 632 AD, Ma Zhou charged that the retired Emperor Gaozu had settled in the Da'an Palace, which he considered an inhospitable place as it was built on low-lying lands at Chang'an that were plagued by dampness and heat during the summer.
+According to Ma Zhou, ever since Emperor Taizong moved to the countryside during the summers, the retired emperor was left behind in Chang'an to suffer in the summer heat.
+When Emperor Taizong did invite his father, he would always decline the invitation to spend the summer together.
 Ma Zhou also charged that Emperor Taizong had not visited his father for a long time even though they lived nearby each other.
-Ever since the bloody palace coup, it seemed that father and son had drifted apart to such an extent that their relationship never healed.
-In 634, Emperor Taizong of Tang launched the construction of the Daming Palace.
-He ordered the construction of the new summer palace as a residence for his father, but Emperor Gaozu grew ill and never witnessed the palace's completion before his death in the 5th month of 635.
+Ever since the bloody palace coup, it seemed that father and son drifted apart to such an extent that their relationship never healed.
+In 634 AD, Emperor Taizong launched the construction of the Daming Palace.
+He ordered the construction of the new summer palace as a residence for his father, but the retired emperor grew ill and never witnessed the palace's completion before his death in the 5th month of 635.